 With more than a mile of beachfront access, Haulover Park borders the beach and the Biscayne Bay, giving visitors two unique experiences.
 Kick it at the skatepark, hit one of the bike paths, or take it easy and fly a kite.
-Oh, and on any Tuesday night you can stop by for the park’s weekly food truck round-up under the stars.
+On any Tuesday night you can stop by for the park’s weekly food truck round-up under the stars.

 History buffs, this one is for you.
 Built in 1891, The Barnacle dates back to a time when all travel to and from Miami was strictly by boat.
-Crazy, right?
-Now, the land surrounding the home has transformed into The Barnacle Historic State Park, featuring tree-lined paths, sailboat-watching, and picnic areas.
-Set up in Coconut Grove, the park offers tours, birding, and a museum, which can be found inside the historic home.
+Now, the land has transformed into a state park, featuring tree-lined paths, sailboat-watching, and picnic areas.
+The park offers tours, birding, and a museum, which can be found inside the historic home.

 There’s an island paradise waiting for you just a few miles outside of Downtown Miami.
-Virginia Key Beach Park features private island-style shorelines, bike trails, picnic areas, beachfront cabins, and a ton of events hosted all year long.
-The park is open until sunset, so bring a bottle of wine and stick around for a view unlike any other.
+Virginia Key Beach Park features private island-style shorelines, bike trails, picnic areas, beachfront cabins, and events hosted all year long.
+The mile-long park is open until sunset, so bring a bottle of wine and stick around for a view unlike any other.

-Dating back to 1950, Flamingo Park in Miami Beach offers more than just a killer place to set up a beach towel and soak up some sun.
+Dating back to 1950, 36-acre Flamingo Park in Miami Beach offers more than just a killer place to set up a beach towel and soak up some sun.
 The park includes large pools, baseball and basketball areas, a running track, various fields, a playground, and a tennis center.
-Yep, you’ll be busy all day long.
+You’ll be busy all day long.

-As Florida’s largest urban park, it’s easy to get lost inside Oleta River State Park (in a good way, of course).
-Through hardwood hammocks and mangroves, Oleta offers 15 miles of off-road cycling trails, picnic and fishing areas, and kayaking routes, so it serves as a haven for mountain bikers, paddlers, anglers, and swimmers.
+As Florida’s largest urban park (1,043 acres), it’s easy to get lost inside Oleta River State Park.
+Through hardwood hammocks and mangroves, Oleta offers 15 miles of off-road cycling trails, picnic and fishing areas, and kayaking routes.
+It's a haven for mountain bikers, paddlers, anglers, and swimmers.
 Looking for a more leisurely afternoon?
 Round up the crew and enjoy a picnic along the scenic Biscayne Bay.